 Understanding sample introduction and the optimisation of instrument performance are key subjects within this one-day course.
 Interactive training sessions and tutorial exercises are used to reinforce key learning points.

-- How the ICP source fragments in a different way to other MS techniques, offering a complementary view of the chemicals being analysed
+- How the ICP source differs to other MS techniques, offering a complementary view of the chemicals being analysed

-- Why ICP-MS is particularly suitable for isotope ratio studies
+- Why ICP-MS is particularly suitable for a wide range of applications including isotope ratio studies.

 - How ICP-MS can be used for the analysis of ultra-trace metal elements (0.0005-100ppb)